 Everything you need to know about Artificial Intelligence (AI)

-At Fera we’re leveraging Artificial Intelligence system to better eCommerce.
-We are using skills from our app on your store.
-Our app analyzes the data from your visitors to measure the performance of these skills.
-It can then determine which skills are providing the most benefit for your store.
-By learning, it applies and experiments with different skills until it has found the combination that’s most beneficial to your site.
+Fera and AIAt Fera we're leveraging Artificial Intelligence system to better eCommerce.
+We are using widgets from our app on your store.
+Our app analyzes the data from your visitors to measure the performance of these widgets.
+It can then determine which widgets are providing the most benefit for your store.
+By learning, it applies and experiments with different widgets until it has found the combination that's most beneficial to your site.
 It will learn and continually improve to offer you the custom solution that drives the most conversions for your site.